MikeKorotych/Forkify/README.md

  book of recipes

 * You can see the source code in the "src" folder
-(to start, you need to write in the terminal: "npm init", "npm start")

 * In "dist" folder after compression and polyfill with parcel